Mary McCartney

 Mary Anna McCartney (born 28 August 1969) is an English photographer, documentary filmmaker, plant-based and vegetarian cookbook author, and activist.
-She is the Global Ambassador for Meat Free Monday.
+She is the Global Ambassador for Meat-Free Monday.

 Early life

-Mary Anna McCartney was born at Avenue Clinic in the St John's Wood area of London on 28 August 1969, the daughter of American photographer Linda Eastman (1941–1998) and English musician Paul McCartney (born 1942).
+Mary Anna McCartney was born at Avenue Clinic in the St John's Wood area of London on 28 August 1969, the daughter of American photographer Linda McCartney (1941–1998) and English musician Paul McCartney (born 1942).
 She is the younger maternal half-sister of Heather McCartney (born 1962), the older sister of Stella McCartney (born 1971) and James McCartney (born 1977), and the older paternal half-sister of Beatrice McCartney (born 2003).

 All of the children in her family were raised as vegetarians (both of her parents were notable vegetarian activists), and in 2009, McCartney (along with Paul and Stella) launched Meat-free Mondays in the United Kingdom.

 Career

 Photography and film

 In 2015, McCartney was chosen to photograph Queen Elizabeth II as part of a campaign to celebrate the "longest-reigning British monarch in more than 1,000 years".

 It was announced in January 2021 that McCartney would direct a documentary about Abbey Road Studios.
 She said, "Some of my earliest memories as a young child come from time spent at Abbey Road [...]
 I've long wanted to tell the story of this historic place."
 As well as her father Paul McCartney, the documentary would feature interviews with Jimmy Page, Kate Bush, Noel Gallagher, Liam Gallagher, Pink Floyd, John Williams, Celeste, Elton John, Giles Martin, and Shirley Bassey.
 McCartney said, "What I wanted from the interviews was to drill down into how those musicians really feel about Abbey Road.
 'Do you really care about Abbey Road?
 It's a building and you recorded here, but whatever.
 Do you really care?'
 And I think from the interviews, you can really see they are thinking fondly about it."
 The documentary, If These Walls Could Sing, was created as the centrepiece of Abbey Road Studios' 90th anniversary celebrations in November 2022.